DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-summary-row.md

 ### TableSummaryRow.CellProps

-Describes properties passed to a component that renders a cell within a summary row.
+Describes properties passed to a component that renders a cell in a summary row.

 Extends [Table.CellProps](table.md#tablecellprops)